szenergy/jkk-automotive-simulation/README.md

 - ZalaZone

 # Getting started

+## Tool requirements
+Gazebo 11 is recommended, as we have tested with this version.
+Also as LIDAR simulation will be extensively used, it is also preferred to build it from source.
+- Install Gazebo 11 via Ubuntu pacakges: http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install
+- Install Gazebo 11 from source: http://gazebosim.org/tutorials?tut=install_from_source&cat=install

+The following 3rd party packages are required:
+- gazebo_ros (mandatory)

+Additional requirements:
+- szelectricity_common (you can obtain it here: https://github.com/szenergy/szenergy-common, clone it to your workspace)

+You may also want to check out the __nissan_leaf_ros__ repository, for the real vehicle (optional): https://github.com/szenergy/nissan_leaf_ros

+## Installation steps

-First time, install the Zalazone gazebo models with the following script (this will copy the models into the system gazebo folder):
+Starting fresh, install the Zalazone gazebo models with the following script (this will copy the models into the system gazebo folder):
 ```bash
 ./install_zalazone_gazebo.sh
 ```